moazmaksod/LabWise/docs/LabWise_roadmap.md

 Rationale and Strategic Sequencing

 This sprint is scheduled late in the process after all core features have been built and stabilized.
 Retrofitting an application for i18n and RTL is significantly more difficult and error-prone than building it in from the start, but addressing it after the UI is complete allows the team to tackle the transformation holistically.
-This work is critical for expanding LabFlow's addressable market beyond English-speaking, LTR regions.
+This work is critical for expanding LabWise's addressable market beyond English-speaking, LTR regions.
 It is a strategic investment in the product's future scalability and global reach.

 Acceptance Criteria